CafeFPS/r5_flowstate/README.md

 	- Button to enable/disable infinite challenge.
 	- Button to change challenge duration.
 	- Button to enable a cool and useless rbg hud.
-	- Button to play as a dummy
+	- Button to play as a dummy.

 # Initial release Challenges
 1. Strafing Dummy